The Comic Walk in Sydney

 - Time taken to complete the walk: 15 minutes.

-- The walkway is along the wooded boardwalk and is an extremely easy walk.
+- The walkway is along the wooded boardwalk and is an effortless walk.

 - Look out for the sculptures as some of them are covered by bushes and plants.